 What information do we collect about you?

 The information that the Council will collect varies depending on how you use the Council’s Services.
 We are using the information provided in this case because we have a legal obligation Art.
 6(1)(c), public task Art.
 6(1)(e) and consent Art.
-6(1)(a).
+6(1)(a) of the UK General Data Protection Regulation ("UK GDPR").
 This means we collect your personal information from you so that we can carry out a function we are required by law to carry out; provide a service we choose to provide or carry out processing where you have agreed to share the data with us.
-In each case we are collecting personal information we will tell you the reasons on
+In each case we are collecting personal information we will tell you the reasons on a privacy notice.

 How will we use the information about you?

 We use the information to process your application or deal with your complaint or query.
 We may share the information with other departments at the Council to enable us to deal with your request and we will tell you when we do.
 We will only share the information to enable us to deal with this matter.

 We will not share the personal information we hold with any external organisations except for partner organisations.
 By partner organisations we mean contractors where sharing your data is necessary to deal with your matter.
 We may be required to share your personal information with the Police, or similar agency, or another Council for the purposes of preventing and detecting fraud.
 We will always tell you who we will share the information with in the privacy notice.
 We will ensure that all personal information is kept securely.

 How long will we keep this information?